 This recipe was inspired by my chocolate pancakes and love for all things ube.
 I also just love breakfast food in general!
 What's your favorite breakfast dish to make?

 Did you know that ube is a purple yam derived from the Philippines?
 Check the FAQ section below to learn more about its flavor profile.

-Below, you will find the list of ingredients needed to make these yummy pancakes!
+Below, you will find the pantry ingredients along with a few extras needed to make this easy ube pancake recipe!

 - All-purpose flour

 - Baking powder

 - Vanilla extract